1994 Mexican general election: Assassination of Colosio

 At 5:05 PM PST on 23 March, at a campaign rally in Lomas Taurinas, a poor neighborhood of Tijuana, Colosio was shot in the head with a .38 Special by Mario Aburto Martínez at a distance of a few centimeters.
 Colosio collapsed and was rushed to the city's main hospital after plans to fly him to an American hospital were cancelled.
 His death was announced a few hours later amid inconsistent eyewitness reports.
 The assassination of Colosio was the first magnicide to occur in Mexico since the murder of Álvaro Obregón in 1928.

 The assassination had a profound impact on Mexican public opinion, already tumultuous by the conflict in Chiapas.

 Many conspiracy theories about the assassination persist, including that it was orchestrated by drug traffickers.
 However, the most accepted theory among the Mexican people is that he was betrayed by his party and that the murder was orchestrated by high members of PRI, including President Salinas, as Colosio had begun to reject Salinas's political agenda.

 The assassin, Mario Aburto Martínez

 The shooter, Mario Aburto Martínez, was arrested at the site and never wavered from his story that he had acted alone.
 Nonetheless, many theories still surround the assassination.
-The authorities were criticized for their poor handling of Aburto, having shaved, bathed, and given him a prison haircut before showing him to the media, which started rumors about whether a man who looked so different from the one arrested was really the murderer.
+The authorities were criticized for their handling of Aburto, unusual for a detained suspect, having been shaved, bathed, and given a prison haircut before showing him to the media, which started rumors about whether a man who looked so different from the one arrested was really the murderer.
 Colosio received three bullet wounds, and it was never clear if they could have been done by a single person or not.
 The case was officially closed after many prosecutors investigated it, but after the many mishandlings of the investigation and contradictory versions, the controversy continues.
 Aburto remains imprisoned at the high-security La Palma facility in Almoloya de Juárez.